Connect with us

 Here is a breakdown of the process:

-1. Obtain key documents: Gather requirement documents like valuation report, consent to transfer the land by the commissioner, stamp duty assessment form, land rent clearance certificate, ID, and KRA pin copy.
+1. Obtain documents: valuation report, consent to transfer the land from the commissioner, stamp duty assessment form, land rent clearance certificate, ID, KRA PIN copy.

-2. Land rent clearance: Obtain a land rent clearance certificate from the office of the Commissioner of Land, which typically takes up to 20 days.
+2. Land rent clearance: Acquire a clearance certificate for the same from the Commissioner’s office.
+The average time taken is up to 20 days.

-3. Rates clearance: Apply for and secure a rate clearance certificate from the county where the land is located, at the cost of Sh10, 000.
+3. Rates clearance: Apply and obtain a rate clearance certificate from the respective county government at Sh10,000.

 4. Title deed search: Conduct a title deed search online, which takes three working days, and costs Sh500.